leomuguchia/Fun-TinyBrain/README.md

 This simple model is closer to how real neurons work — switching on/off, not sliding smoothly.
 It eliminates the need for activation functions and keeps things straightforward.

+# Test runs
+keep running and tweaking the values
+    const numLayers = 88
+	const neuronsPerLayer = 88
+	const timeSteps = 300
+** i have set static values for now.
+Feel free to contribute, its just a fun trial ** ** Have fun, always **